mallond/rules-status/README.md

-# BizRez.com  JavaScript Dynamic Status Engine
+# BizRez.com  JavaScript Dynamic Status Engine (Embedded BPM Component)

 A dynamic Document Object Model B-Tree indexed based Status Engine.
 Simplistically designed to accommodate different domain models by extending the base schema.
 Scalable vertically in a Big Data fashion, using MongoDB as the main driver for peta byte organic growth.
 B-Tree efficient for access, as speed is a requirement.
 Light dynamic Document Object model for differing Business Domain Solutions.
-Pragmatic.
+Pragmatic and embeddable.

 "End in Mind" - Stephen Covey
 What needs to be measured,